TheRacetrack/plugin-remote-docker/README.md

     ```shell
     make bundle
     ```

-2. Activate the plugin in Racetrack Dashboard Admin page by uploading the zipped plugin file:
+    Afterward, activate the plugin in Racetrack Dashboard Admin page by uploading the zipped plugin file:
     ```shell
     racetrack plugin install remote-docker-*.zip
     ```

+    Alternatively, you can install the latest plugin by running:
+    ```shell
+    racetrack plugin install github.com/TheRacetrack/plugin-remote-docker
+    ```

-3. Download docker client and keep it in the working directory:
+2. Download docker client and keep it in the working directory:
     ```shell
     mkdir -p ~/racetrack
     cd ~/racetrack